Curvi-Linearis/nonebot_plugin_pjsekaibot/README.md

 This is a simple Project Sekai score prober plugin for my personal use.

+If you are not familiar with this project, think twice before deploy it, as it is complicated to deploy and may not work as well as you think.

 ## Environment

 This plugin is tested on Ubuntu 20.04.
 You may have to modify some details of code to run on a different OS.
 If you are on Windows, you can run [Unibot distributed](https://docs.unipjsk.com/distributed/), which has a much better performance.

 This plugin is based on [nonebot2](nb2.baka.icu) and [go-cqhttp](https://github.com/Mrs4s/go-cqhttp).

+This plugin almost entirely relies on [Unibot](https://docs.unipjsk.com/) api.
+Please support [Unibot](https://github.com/watagashi-uni/Unibot)!

 ## Installation